claws/BH1750/README.md

 BH1750
 ======

-An Arduino library for the digital light sensor breakout boards containing the BH1750FVI IC.
+An Arduino library for digital light sensor breakout boards containing the BH1750FVI IC.

 The board uses I2C for communication.